Boondall Wetlands Cycleway

 The Moreton Bay Cycleway runs through the Boondall Wetlands between the Entertainment Centre and Nudgee Road.

 The wetlands ride is definitely a scenic route.
-If you're looking for a more direct north-south path, Sandgate Road has bicycle lanes from Nundah to Deagon and is much quicker.
+If you're looking for a more direct north-south path, Sandgate Road has bicycle lanes from Nundah to Deagon and is much quicker, and the Gateway Motorway has a much more direct bikeway parallel.

 The northern end of the Cycleway continues to Boondall Railway Station and the Brisbane Entertainment Centre.

-There's cycle parking facilities as well as a wildlife centre, picnic area and a walking trail, although you may want to bring insect repellant if you're planning to stop, because the mosquitos can be bad.
+There's cycle parking facilities as well as a wildlife centre, picnic area and a walking trail, although you may want to bring insect repellant if you're planning to stop, because the mosquitos can be a nuisance.

 The Boondall Entertainment Centre to the west is also open to the public during the day, and there's short walking trails, a bike track, as well as picnic areas with electric barbecues.